Itheum/architecture-diagrams/live_whitepaper.md

 ## Token Utility <a name="tokenomics-2"></a>
-The $ITHEUM token is a pure “utility token” as without owning $ITHEUM you will not be able to use many features on the Itheum Data DEX to facilitate the open exchange of personal data.
+The $ITHEUM token is a pure “utility token” because, without owning $ITHEUM you will not be able to use many features on the Itheum Data DEX to facilitate the open exchange of personal data.

-At this point, the following tasks will REQUIRE the $ITHEUM token (or corresponding Side Tokens) — as we design and write our smart contracts we will also take an $ITHEUM first approach to align incentives so we can ensure that $ITHEUM’s position as a utility token can’t be disputed:
+As we design and write our Smart Contracts we will take an utility-first approach to aligning incentives to ensure that $ITHEUM’s position as a utility token can’t be disputed.
+At this point, the following tasks will REQUIRE the $ITHEUM token (or corresponding Side Tokens):

 **1) Gaining Access rights to use Data Packs / Data Streams / Data Coalition Data Pools**